adri326/5dchess-notation/README.md

 - [Alexbay's notation as part of their library **\[DEPRECIATED\]**](https://gitlab.com/alexbay218/5d-chess-js/)
 - [AquaBaby's client, written in Java and using a custom notation for both moves and FEN](https://github.com/Slavrick/5dChessGUI/)

-This algebraic notation is meant to be an extension of [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation) for 5D chess.
-It does not claim to be a standardized way of writing down games nor should it be the go-to choice to communicate moves and lines to other humans.

 The priorities of this notation, as of right now, are:

 - Accurate transcription of games (any state of the game should be able to be transcribed)
 - Ease of writing by a human
-- Ease of reading for a computer (no need to hold the state of the game while initially parsing the moves)
+- Ease of reading for a computer (there should be no need to hold the state of the game while initially parsing the moves)
 - Ease of reading for a human
 - Ability to convert from/to other notations
-- Ease of writing by a computer
+- Ease of writing by a computer (a computer should be able to automatically transcribe any state of the game)

+To accomplish this, the notation is built around the following components:

+- Coordinates, to describe where the pieces move from and to
+- Piece names, to describe which pieces move
+- A move notation, to describe a single move
+- A turn notation, to describe a sequence of moves
+- Headers, to store the metadata of a game, including the different variants

 ## Included converter